This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What should I do if I find an infant who is not breathing normally?

 - Begin CPR if the infant is not breathing or is only gasping.
-Continue CPR until he responds, help arrives, or an automated external defibrillator (AED) becomes available.
+Continue CPR until he or she responds, help arrives, or an automated external defibrillator (AED) becomes available.
 An AED is a device that gives a person's heart a shock if it is needed.
 AEDs are often kept in public areas and are usually mounted to a wall.